chime-experiment/ch_pipeline/README.md

-# CHIME Pipeline
+# CHIME Analysis Pipeline

-This is the repository for storing the CHIME Pipeline.
+This is the repository for storing the CHIME Analysis Pipeline.

 Development should be done along the lines of [Github Flow](https://guides.github.com/introduction/flow/).
 This is the same model we